 Let me start by saying that I’m not a fan of animals in captivity.
 However, Perth Zoo is doing a great job in providing their animals with the utmost care and working towards giving them more freedom to roam within a natural environment.
 They are a 5-star zoo, which helps save wildlife and contributes over A$2.5million to wildlife conservation annually and has distributed around A$350,000 per year to projects outside the zoo.
 Read more about their conservation, breeding projects, research, and much more at Perth Zoo.

 They constantly think about the welfare of their animals.
-For example, once Tricia (the oldest female Asian elephant) dies, the zoo will rehome the remaining two elephants into herds at another zoo within Australasia instead of purchasing a “replacement” for Tricia.
+For example, now our beloved Tricia (the oldest female Asian elephant) has died, the zoo are rehoming the remaining two elephants into the huge Monarto Safari Park in South Australia instead of purchasing a “replacement” for Tricia.
+This means they have the opportunity to roam freely and develop a herd structure as in the wild.

 Perth Zoo has a wonderful vision of what the future of the zoo will look like to ensure it remains a world-class zoo.
 I can’t wait to see the plans unfold – they remind me of Singapore Zoo.